MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

   ![Pull Requests](_img/pull-requests/new-pull-request.png)

-  You can also initiate pull requests from Visual Studio from the **Branches** view in Team Explorer by right-clicking the branch name and selecting **Create pull request** while connected to your Azure DevOps Services Project.
+  You can also initiate pull requests from Visual Studio from the **Branches** view in Team Explorer by right-clicking the branch name and selecting **Create pull request** while connected to your Azure DevOps Services project.

     ![Pull Requests](_img/pull-requests/new-pr-from-branch.png)